-A bad preparation on launch, aerobatic flying, flying a wing of too high a level or in conditions too strong for your ability, are the main causes of crayats.
+A bad preparation on launch, poorly executed aerobatics and flying in conditions too strong for your ability are the main causes of cravats.

-Only a few cms of input from your brakes can maintain your wing in the stall.
+Only a few cms of input from your brakes can maintain the wing in a parachutal stall.
 Always release your wraps if you have taken them!